h2oai/h2o-3/README.md

     1. Click `Create an acccount` near the bottom of the login box
     1. Once you have created an account and logged in, use the `Create` button on the menu to create an issue
     1. Create H2O-3 issues in the [PUBDEV](https://0xdata.atlassian.net/projects/PUBDEV/issues) project

+> (Note: There is only one issue tracking system for the project.
+GitHub issues are not enabled, you must use JIRA.)

 ### 2.2 List of open source resources